UBC-MDS/pythcat/README.md

 2. `suscat`: Datasets could include erroneous values such as outliers.
 This function detects suspected erroneous numeric data in user-chosen columns.

 3. `repwithna`: Datasets could include uninformative strings, such as strings with only symbols or blank strings.
-This function replaces these strings with `NA` so they can be removed as missing values.
+This function replaces these strings with `NA`s.

 4. `topcorr`: This function calculates the correlation between the columns and generates a list of top-correlated features in the dataset.